Apigenin

-Apigenin (4′,5,7-trihydroxyflavone), found in many plants, is a natural product belonging to the flavone class that is the aglycone of several naturally occurring glycosides.
+Apigenin (4′,5,7-trihydroxyflavone), found in many plants, is a flavone compound that is the aglycone of several naturally occurring glycosides.
 It is a yellow crystalline solid that has been used to dye wool.

+Apigenin is abundant in parsley, celery, celeriac, and chamomile flowers.
+It occurs in many fruits and vegetables, with the highest concentrations in dried and fresh parsley.

 Sources in nature

 Apigenin is found in many fruits and vegetables, but parsley, celery, celeriac, and chamomile tea are the most common sources.
 Apigenin is particularly abundant in the flowers of chamomile plants, constituting 68% of total flavonoids.
-Dried parsley can contain about 45 mg apigenin/gram of the herb, and dried chamomile flower about 3-5 mg/gram.
-The apigenin content of fresh parsley is reportedly 215.5 mg/100 grams, which is much higher than the next highest food source, green celery hearts providing 19.1 mg/100 grams.
+Dried parsley can contain about 45 mg apigenin per gram.
+The apigenin content of fresh parsley is reportedly 215 mg per 100 grams, which is much higher than the next highest food source.

+Pharmacology

+In vitro, apigenin binds competitively to the benzodiazepine site on GABAA receptors.
+There exist conflicting findings regarding how apigenin interacts with this site.

 Biosynthesis

 Apigenin is biosynthetically derived from the general phenylpropanoid pathway and the flavone synthesis pathway.
 The phenylpropanoid pathway starts from the aromatic amino acids L-phenylalanine or L-tyrosine, both products of the Shikimate pathway.
-When starting from L-phenylalanine, first the amino acid is non-oxidatively deaminated by phenylalanine ammonia lyase (PAL) to make cinnamate, followed by oxidation at the para position by cinnamate 4-hydroxylase (C4H) to produce p-coumarate.
-As L-tyrosine is already oxidized at the para position, it skips this oxidation and is simply deaminated by tyrosine ammonia lyase (TAL) to arrive at p-coumarate.
-To complete the general phenylpropanoid pathway, 4-coumarate CoA ligase (4CL) substitutes coenzyme A (CoA) at the carboxy group of p-coumarate.
-Entering the flavone synthesis pathway, the type III polyketide synthase enzyme chalcone synthase (CHS) uses consecutive condensations of three equivalents of malonyl CoA followed by aromatization to convert p-coumaroyl-CoA to chalcone.
-Chalcone isomerase (CHI) then isomerizes the product to close the pyrone ring to make naringenin.
-Finally, a flavanone synthase (FNS) enzyme oxidizes naringenin to apigenin.
-Two types of FNS have previously been described; FNS I, a soluble enzyme that uses 2-oxogluturate, Fe2+, and ascorbate as cofactors and FNS II, a membrane bound, NADPH dependent cytochrome p450 monooxygenase.
+When starting from L-phenylalanine, first the amino acid is non-oxidatively deaminated by phenylalanine ammonia lyase to make cinnamate, followed by oxidation at the para position by cinnamate 4-hydroxylase to produce p-coumarate.
+As L-tyrosine is already oxidized at the para position, it skips this oxidation and is simply deaminated by tyrosine ammonia lyase to arrive at p-coumarate.
+To complete the general phenylpropanoid pathway, 4-coumarate CoA ligase substitutes coenzyme A at the carboxy group of p-coumarate.
+Entering the flavone synthesis pathway, the type III polyketide synthase enzyme chalcone synthase uses consecutive condensations of three equivalents of malonyl-CoA followed by aromatization to convert p-coumaroyl-CoA to chalcone.
+Chalcone isomerase then isomerizes the product to close the pyrone ring to make naringenin.
+Finally, a flavanone synthase enzyme oxidizes naringenin to apigenin.
+Two types of flavone synthase (FNS) have been described; FNS I, a soluble enzyme that uses 2-oxogluturate, Fe2+, and ascorbate as cofactors and FNS II, a membrane bound, NADPH dependent cytochrome p450 monooxygenase.